Site icon EmbedSocial

 This also becomes complicated if the same message needs to be updated on more than one location.

-also, this update can appear in Google search when searching for the brand and also within the business listing on Google Maps on mobile.
+Also, this update can appear in Google Search when looking for the brand and on business listings on Google Maps.

 Luckily, most Google review management tools provide options to schedule GBP posts to multiple locations.

-Benefits of using a multi-location review management tool
+Features of a complete multi-location Google management tool

-If you manage multiple locations on Google, then you will probably need software that will automate this process.
+If you manage multiple locations on Google, then you will probably need software that automates this process and comes with all the features you would ever need.

 Looking for real-life examples of how businesses utilize a complete review management platform like EmbedSocial?
 Check out these real-life examples of two different types of companies using review management tools: